Kevinxsn/jiandong_xu/_pages/about.md

 - `assets/dog-market/hero.jpg`
 - `assets/dog-market/grid-01.jpg`

-### The Old Teahouse of China (2014)
-This monograph is used in my scholarly writing as a case study for documentary photography’s role in recording and protecting cultural heritage, especially in the context of vanishing life scenes.

-**Image placeholders**
-- `assets/teahouse/hero.jpg`
-- `assets/teahouse/grid-01.jpg`

 ### Floating Life (2022) & Floating Dirt (2022)
 These two bodies of work continue my long-term attention to ordinary life and social transformation, and they are cited in my materials as part of a coherent set of major monographs.